bsudekum/twitter-status-map/README.md

 Twitter Status Map
 ========

-This plugin adds a little map below all geo-located tweets.
+This plugin adds a little map below all geo-located tweets on a status page.

 Note: the map will only show up on a status page like, [twitter.com/bobws/status/424603651135389697](https://twitter.com/bobws/status/424603651135389697)